Willie Mays: Cultural effect

 Along with Mantle (of the Yankees) and Snider (of the Dodgers), Mays was part of a triumvirate of center fielders from the New York teams of the 1950s who would be elected to the Hall of Fame.
-The three were often the subject of debates amongst the New York fans as to who was the best center fielder in the city.
+The three were often the subject of debates among the New York fans as to who was the best center fielder in the city.

-Mays was a popular figure in Harlem, New York's predominantly African-American neighborhood and the home of the Polo Grounds.
+Mays was a popular figure in Harlem, New York's predominantly black neighborhood and the home of the Polo Grounds.
 Magazine photographers were fond of chronicling his participation in local stickball games with kids, which he played two to three nights a week during homestands until his first marriage in 1956.
 In the urban game of hitting a rubber ball with an adapted broomstick handle, Mays could hit a shot that measured "five sewers" (the distance of six consecutive New York City manhole covers), nearly 450 ft.

-Unlike other black athletes such as Jackie Robinson, Mays tended to remain silent on race issues, refraining from public complaints about discriminatory practices that affected him.
+Unlike other black athletes such as Jackie Robinson, Mays tended to remain silent on racial issues, refraining from public complaints about discriminatory practices that affected him.
 Robinson once accused him and some of his teammates of not doing enough for the civil rights movement.
-Aaron wished Mays had spoken out more on racial issues.
+Hank Aaron wished Mays had spoken out more on racial issues.
 Mays believed his job was to play baseball, not talk about social issues.
 "I'm a ballplayer.
 I am not a politician or a writer or a historian.
 I can do best for my people by doing what I do best."